 But call ahead before you show up.
 Some centers might have limited hours or only allow a limited number of customers in at a time due to social distancing guidelines.

 7. Clean Up the Environment With #OptOutside

 Since it created #OptOutside in 2015, REI has kept its promise to close its stores and website on the popular shopping holiday.
 By 2018, #OptOutside had grown to more than 15 million participants.

-In 2019, the company is taking #OptOutside a step further by hosting environmental cleanup events all over the country.
-Events are taking place in over 90 major cities, including Austin, Denver, Jacksonville, and New York.
-But they’re encouraging everyone to use the day to enjoy nature and leave the world a little better than they found it.
-There’s a list of cleanup events on the #OptOutside website.
+In 2019, the company took #OptOutside a step further by hosting environmental cleanup events all over the country.
+Events took place in over 90 major cities, including Austin, Denver, Jacksonville, and New York.

-Even if you don’t live near a city hosting an #OptOutside cleanup event, you can still make a difference where you are.
-Gather with friends and family and choose a location to clean up.
-Places like local wildlife preserves, state parks, beaches and lakes, and even roadsides are often littered with garbage.
+Even though there are currently no planned cleanup events for #OptOutside, you can still make a difference where you are.
+Choose a location to clean up with your family.
+There’s plenty of litter in local wildlife preserves and state parks, on beaches and lakes, and along roadsides.
 But check with park or city officials to find out if you need permission or a permit to pick up litter.
 Bring garbage bags, protective gloves, and, if you’re working alongside a road, plenty of brightly colored safety vests for everyone so motorists can see you.
 Find more information on how to host a cleanup at REI.

-Skipping Black Friday means you’ll miss out on the adrenaline rush of fighting the crowds.
-But if you commit to a buy-nothing weekend, you’ll save hundreds of dollars, which you could use to pad your emergency savings or put toward a family vacation.
-You’ll also keep all that extra stuff out of your home and avoid making more clutter.
+Skipping Black Friday means missing out on the adrenaline rush of fighting the crowds.
+But if you commit to a buy-nothing weekend, you can save hundreds of dollars, which you can use to pad your emergency savings or put toward a family vacation.
+And avoiding that consumerism means keeping all that extra stuff out of your home to avoid making more clutter.